ns1/pulsar-routemap/README.md

 You'll need an NS1 API key to get started.
 You can get or create one via NS1's portal here:  https://my.nsone.net/#/account/settings

-Armed with your API key just use it as an argument to all commands.
+Use your API key as an argument to all commands.
 For example,

 ```sh
 $ routemap --api-key xxxxxxxxxxxxxxxxx list
 ```

-You can also add your API key as an environment variable to save providing it for all commands:
+You can also add your API key as an environment variable to save providing it on the command line:

 ```sh
 $ export NS1_APIKEY=xxxxxxxxxxxxxxxxx